 Whatever bad habit you’d like to break Jo says the secret is to take small steps and follow a plan.
-Watch this video as she talks us through how it’s done, or read the transcript below!
+Watch this video and check out Jo Lamble’s advice below. s

 To quit smoking, it’s a good idea to talk to your GP first about nicotine patches, gum, that sort of thing.
 List a support of friends and family and call the quit line.
 You need to substitute healthy behaviours for smoking such as exercise or meditation and it’s essential that you reduce, coffee and alcohol intake if that’s normally what you do when you’re smoking and warn your smoking buddies that you might need to stay away from them for a while.